thefallen27/loop_unrolling/README.md

 ## Comparison Factors:
 ### Compiler Optimizations:
 **Duff's Device:** Modern compilers may struggle to optimize Duff's device as effectively as higher-level abstractions.
-While it's a clever technique for unrolling loops, compilers might not apply as many optimizations due to its unconventional structure.
+While it's a clever technique for unrolling loops, compilers might not apply as many optimizations due to its unconventional structure.<br />
 **std::transform:** Modern compilers are excellent at optimizing standard library algorithms like std::transform.
-These functions are highly optimized and can take advantage of various compiler optimizations, including loop unrolling, vectorization, and inlining.
+These functions are highly optimized and can take advantage of various compiler optimizations, including loop unrolling, vectorization, and inlining.<br />
 **memcpy:** memcpy is highly optimized and widely used in low-level memory operations.
-Compilers optimize it aggressively, especially when combined with simple arithmetic operations.
+Compilers optimize it aggressively, especially when combined with simple arithmetic operations.<br />

 ### Readability and Maintainability:
 **Duff's Device:** Duff's device is less readable and more complex.
-It requires a deep understanding of the switch-case unrolling technique, which can be error-prone and harder to maintain.
+It requires a deep understanding of the switch-case unrolling technique, which can be error-prone and harder to maintain.<br />
 **std::transform:** std::transform is much more readable and maintainable.
 Its purpose is clear, making the code easier to understand and maintain.
-Using standard algorithms reduces the risk of errors.
+Using standard algorithms reduces the risk of errors.<br />
 **memcpy:** While memcpy itself is straightforward, combining it with additional operations (like adding 1 to each element) reduces readability.
-It is still more readable than Duff's device but less so than std::transform.
+It is still more readable than Duff's device but less so than std::transform.<br />

 ### Portability:
-**Duff's Device:** Duff's device is portable, but its behavior can vary slightly depending on the compiler's handling of loop unrolling and fallthrough warnings.
+**Duff's Device:** Duff's device is portable, but its behavior can vary slightly depending on the compiler's handling of loop unrolling and fallthrough warnings.<br />
-**std::transform:** std::transform is highly portable, guaranteeing consistent behavior across different platforms and compilers.
+**std::transform:** std::transform is highly portable, guaranteeing consistent behavior across different platforms and compilers.<br />
 **memcpy:** memcpy is portable and standardized, ensuring consistent behavior.
-However, combining it with custom arithmetic operations might require additional code, potentially reducing portability.
+However, combining it with custom arithmetic operations might require additional code, potentially reducing portability.<br />

 ### Performance:
 **Duff's Device:** While Duff's device was a clever optimization for older hardware, modern CPUs and compilers handle such operations efficiently with higher-level abstractions.
-Its performance may not significantly surpass optimized standard algorithms.
+Its performance may not significantly surpass optimized standard algorithms.<br />
-**std::transform:** std::transform benefits from modern compiler optimizations and often performs well due to its high-level abstraction and optimization potential.
+**std::transform:** std::transform benefits from modern compiler optimizations and often performs well due to its high-level abstraction and optimization potential.<br />
 **memcpy:** memcpy is highly optimized for raw memory copying.
 When combined with simple arithmetic operations, it can be very efficient.
-Its performance will depend on the overhead of the additional operations.
+Its performance will depend on the overhead of the additional operations.<br />

+### Conclusion:
+**Duff's Device:** While historically interesting, Duff's device is less readable, harder to maintain, and may not offer significant performance benefits on modern systems.<br />
+**std::transform:** Offers the best balance of readability, maintainability, portability, and performance due to compiler optimizations.<br />
+**memcpy:** Provides excellent raw performance for memory operations but can be less readable and maintainable when combined with additional operations.<br />

 ### Results:
-After running the provided code, you can expect to see different performance times for each approach.
-Generally, Duff's device might not be significantly faster than std::transform or the memcpy variant on modern hardware due to advanced compiler optimizations.
-Here's a hypothetical output for illustration:

-### Conclusion:
-**Duff's Device:** While historically interesting, Duff's device is less readable, harder to maintain, and may not offer significant performance benefits on modern systems.
-**std::transform:** Offers the best balance of readability, maintainability, portability, and performance due to compiler optimizations.
-**memcpy:** Provides excellent raw performance for memory operations but can be less readable and maintainable when combined with additional operations.
 ```
 Duff's device time: 0.104453s
 std::transform time: 0.346826s